A Survey on the Application of Large Language Models in Scenario-Based Testing of Automated Driving Systems: Open challenges

 \subsection{Insufficient Attention to Scenario Database}

 As discussed in previous sections, no studies have employed LLMs to construct scenario databases, which lags significantly behind other testing phases.
 This indicates a lack of systematic mechanisms for storing, managing, and reusing large volumes of generated scenarios.
-The construction of scenario databases should prioritize the development of standardized interfaces that integrate diverse data sources and convert them into machine-readable formats~\cite{Riedmaier.2020}.

-LLMs could assist in verifying the syntax and physical consistency of newly generated scenarios along with similarities, and performing de-duplication and quality assurance.
-Furthermore, LLM may support scenario analysis by comparing with regulations to generate coverage report.
+LLMs could contribute in three key directions.
+First, they can assist in verifying the syntax and physical consistency of newly generated scenarios along with similarities, and performing de-duplication and quality assurance.
+Second, they can facilitate structuring and similarity analysis, clustering functional scenarios and generating common descriptions of traffic and environment.
+For example, initiatives such as the \enquote{Language-to-Interaction} dataset~\cite{Yang.2023} demonstrates the feasibility of mapping expert knowledge into structured functional scenarios, thereby improving efficiency and coverage.
+Third, they can provide annotation and retrieval support by generating NL captions for logical and concrete scenarios, which serve both as semantic labels for selection and as training resources for domain-specific LLMs.

+Although EU projects such as SUNRISE~\cite{sunrise-ccam}, SYNERGIES~\cite{synergies-ccam}, CERTAIN~\cite{certain-ccam} emphasize harmonization of scenario-based testing, LLM integration into scenario databases has not been considered.
+A key challenge is the lack of explainability, which constrains trust and adoption.
+Future research should therefore investigate systematic ways to embed LLMs into database construction while ensuring transparency and reliability.